DENIED DISABILITY? 1-844-4-DISABILITY

 Have you been Denied Disability Benefits for Trichotillomania or other Serious Anxiety Disorders?

 The effects of trichotillomania or serious anxiety on someone’s ability to maintain a productive career cannot be understated.
-If either or these conditions have caused you to experience a decline in your ability to perform your job duties, or if you have been denied long-term disability benefits due to trichotillomania or another serious anxiety disorder, it is important to get the legal advice and representation of a qualified disability lawyer.
+If either of these conditions has caused you to experience a decline in your ability to perform your job duties, or if you have been denied long-term disability benefits due to trichotillomania or another serious anxiety disorder, it is important to get legal advice and representation of a qualified disability lawyer.

 Since 1984, Ontario Disability Lawyers Matt Lalande and Karen Camporese have recovered tens of millions in compensation for disability claimants who are were going to the worst times of their lives.
 Stop struggling with a faceless insurance company – and call our Ontario long-term disability lawyers to get your free consultation today.